frictionlessdata/datapackage-pipelines/README.md

 - Then it starts iterating on the resources.
 For each resource, it iterates on its rows and writes each row to the stream.
   This iteration process eventually causes an iteration on the original resource iterator (the one that's returned from `ingest`).
 In turn, this causes the process' input stream to be read.
 Because of the way buffering in operating systems work, "slow" processors will read their input slowly, causing the ones before them to sleep on IO while their more CPU intensive counterparts finish their processing. "quick" processors will not work aimlessly, but instead will either sleep while waiting for incoming data or while waiting for their output buffer to drain.
   What is achieved here is that all rows in the data are processed more or less at the same time, and that no processor works too "far ahead" on rows that might fail in subsequent processing steps.
-- Finally, the stats are written to the stream.
+- Then the stats are written to the stream.
 This means that stats can be modified during the iteration, and only the value after the iteration finishes will be used.
+- Finally, the `finalizer` method is called (if we received one).

 #### A few examples